cctechwiz/PomodoroTimer/README.md

 ./pomodoro.exe --break-long # for taking a 15 minute break after 4 pomodoros
 ```

-Another common use case would be to add the `--message` options tp specify the task you are working on during that pomodoro.
+Another common use case would be to add the `--message` options to specify the task you are working on during that pomodoro, or how you spent the break.

 ---